Blog post -

 Green Mountain designs, builds and operates highly secure, innovative, and sustainable colocation data centers in Norway.
 The data centers operate on 100% low cost renewable power and the use of free cooling creates high power efficiency.

 - The data centre near Stavanger (DC1-Stavanger) is built deep inside a mountain in a former high security NATO ammunition storage.

 - The data centre in Telemark (DC2-Telemark) is in the ‘cradle of hydro power’ in Norway with close proximity to multiple local hydro power plants.

-- The data centre at Enebakk (DC3-Oslo) is currently under construction and situated just outside Oslo, the Capital of Norway.
+- The data centre at Enebakk (DC3-Oslo) is situated just outside Oslo, the Capital of Norway.